parasKumarSahu/K-Means/README.md

 # K-Means
-C program to find clusters in a gray-scale pgm image and generate images containing different clusters.
+C program to find clusters in a gray-scale pgm image using K-means algorithm and generate images containing different clusters.
 Library function used only for reading and writing images.

 Instructions to compile:

 gcc ComputeKMeans.c -o p

 Run:

 ./p InputImage.pgm 3 OutputFileName

 Output: